Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 CSW Responsibilities

-1. If, at the time of placement/replacement, the CSW suspects the child/youth/NMD may meet the criteria for the Static Rate, submit an LOC/SCI determination/re-determination referral via the DCFS referral portal and ensure the referral includes this information.
+1. If, at the time of placement/replacement, the CSW suspects the child/youth/NMD may meet the criteria for the Static Rate, submit an LOC/SCI determination/re-determination referral via the DCFS Referral Portal and ensure the referral includes this information.
+Inform the RP that a referral has been made and expect to be contacted by a LOC CSW.

 2. If it is determined that the child/youth/NMD qualifies for an SCI and requires a special needs placement, contact MCMS.